SgtCoDFish/bedrock-bootstrap/foundation/README.md

 - `-machine sifive_e` tells qemu we're running a sifive-e machine (which the HiFive 1 is!)
 - `-nographic` disables graphics - we're not going to need them.

-Finally we point at our kernel (which is our ELF file)
+Finally we point at our kernel (which is our ELF file) and kick off Qemu. macOS users take note: there are some problems with using the homebrew qemu with gdb.
+Best to compile your own qemu for this.

 ```bash
 $ qemu-system-riscv32 -machine sifive_e -nographic -s -S -kernel BUILD/nothing.elf